-One of the most profound expiriences that I ever had in therapy was when I was telling a story about a cute guy at the gym who was hanging all over me.
+One of the most profound experiences that I ever had in therapy was when I was telling a story about a cute guy at the gym who was hanging all over me.

 As I was tellin it, I mentioned that the girl behind the desk was all over him.

-I had never tapped into my desire before, let only my sexual desire but boy when I did!
+I had never tapped into my desire before, let alone my sexual desire but boy when I did!

 Since then, I have learned how to have desire and to express it.

 I can happily report that I finally feel really, really sexy.

 That being said, I am realizing how many guys have thought that throughout my life it has to do with my looks, but so much more.

 It's my generosity, my fun, my love, my sense of humor, my body, my brains, my strength, etc.